Join the Reading Challenge

 How are we doing this?

-Sign up: Click the “Sign Up” button on our website starting March 1.
+Sign up: Click the “Sign Up” button and fill out the short form

-Share your delivery address so we can deliver your official We Read with The Literacy Project" participation yard sign.
+Share your delivery address so we can deliver your official Come Read with The Literacy Project yard sign.
 These signs are important because low literacy individuals are a hard demographic to reach.
 Using these signs in your neighborhood will raise awareness of our services to all members of our community.
 You never know who will walk by!

 Start Reading: March 15- August 30th Individuals or groups start to track all reading!
 All pages count!
 Think magazines, bible pages, kids books, fiction, nonfiction, pages of poetry.
 Read, read, read and track your pages.

 Keep Track: You track your pages in our online Reading Journal.
-If you are a daily reader you can enter pages per day or you can leave the daily behind and choose one day a week to enter your weekly pages.
+If you are a daily reader you can enter pages per day or you can leave the daily behind and choose one day a week to enter your weekly pages, or once a month, or once a book…you choose!
 Track however works easiest for you.

-Review: The Reading Journal will automatically total your cumulative pages, track your personal progress, or team progress (if participating as a team) and add your pages to the community standings.
+Review: The Reading Log will automatically total your cumulative pages, track your personal progress, or team progress (if participating as a team) and add your pages to the community standings, and total pages read.
+How long WILL it take us to reach 1 million?

 Who is doing it?